Video title

 Frequently Asked Questions

-The best time to do Kashmir Great Lakes trek is June to August.
+The best time to do the Kashmir Great Lakes trek is from July to September.

 The base of Kashmir Great Lakes trek is Sonamarg.
 Sonamarg is 80 km away from Srinagar and can be reached by taxi or bus.
-Similarly, on the way back, Naranag is around 55 Kms from Srinagar and one can easily get a taxi from Naranag to Srinagar.To get to Srinagar -
+Read: How to reach Sonmarg

 All major networks have coverage in Sonamarg and Naranag.
 However, all outstation prepaid connections do not work in J&K. You will need either a postpaid connection or a local prepaid connection.